360° customer view

 Braze, Salesforce, Facebook Ads, Google Ads

 Canva is a visual communications platform with a mission to empower everyone in the world to design anything and publish anywhere.
-It has had explosive growth with its freemium design product, boasting over 55 million monthly active users, across 190 countries.
+It has had explosive growth with its freemium design product, boasting over 125 million monthly active users, across 200 countries.
 With a freemium business model, driving engagement in the product is key to a product-led growth strategy.
 As a result, Canva has been laser focused on delivering a world class user experience and has invested heavily in developing a data driven culture.

-With a user base of over 55 million, sending targeted and relevant messages is a key priority.
-Data analyst, Cuong Duong partners closely with growth marketing teams at Canva to understand how different emails are performing for different segments, and uses that data to make recommendations around questions like “What emails do we send to our users?
+With a user base of over 125 million, sending targeted and relevant messages is a key priority.
+Data Analyst Cuong Duong partners closely with growth marketing teams at Canva to understand how different emails are performing for different segments, and uses that data to make recommendations around questions like “What emails do we send to our users?
 What segments should we send them to?
 What time do we send them?”